datn2107/KerasImageClassification/README.md

 ## Image Folder

-Create a directory contain all image
+Create a directory contain all image.

+**Note**: We already add two basic data argumentation in training process, which are:
+* Random flip horizontal and vertical
+* Random rotate 30 degree

 ```
 data_root (folder containing all images)